 NB: DBS details are recorded via WBC as the umbrella body for St Gregory's Catholic High School.
-Overseas checks are conducted by S. Hutton, Head PA.
+Overseas checks are conducted by the Headteacher's PA

-S. Hutton, the Head Teacher's PA is responsible for collecting information from staff upon the appointment and before commencement of position as part of the recruitment and appointment process.
+The Head Teacher's PA is responsible for collecting information from staff upon the appointment and before commencement of position as part of the recruitment and appointment process.
 The information required is: